90th/LambdaTaskScheduler/README.md

 ## Example

-Here's a simple example demonstrating the usage of LambdaTaskScheduler:
+Here's a simple example demonstrating the usage of LambdaTaskScheduler with task identifiers:

 ```cpp
 #include "TaskScheduler.h"